Max Steel: TV series

 The first season lasted 13 episodes.
 After that, Netter Digital had gone bankrupt, so Foundation Imaging took over Season 2.
 For similar reasons, Season 3 was developed by Mainframe Entertainment.
 The third season also took a different approach: N-Tek's counter-terrorism section is shut down due to the events present in "Breakout," the 2nd-season finale, so the main characters become extreme sports stars.
 One could state the plot resembled that of the CGI Action Man series (which was Max Steel's main competition at the time of airing).
 Season 3 would end up being the final season of Max Steel, ending with the episode, "Truth Be Told."

-About two years after the series ended, a movie, titled "Endangered Species," was released direct-to-DVD.
-A Max Steel movie was released every year from 2004 up until 2012.
-However, the movies took a different approach; while the series focused on chasing terrorists, secret agents, and super-enhanced humans, the movie's plots were focused on fighting superpowered mutants and monsters.
-The movies also changed the continuity, and Josh McGrath no longer exists.
+About two years after the series ended, a film, titled "Endangered Species," was released direct-to-DVD.
+A Max Steel film was released every year from 2004 up until 2012.
+However, the films took a different approach; while the series focused on chasing terrorists, secret agents, and super-enhanced humans, the film's plots were focused on fighting superpowered mutants and monsters.
+The films also almost never mention Josh McGrath, giving the impression he was forgotten, which was probably a continuity mistake.